Installing and Configuring the DMF Controller

 Note: While using Internet Explorer, the login attempt may fail if the system time is different than the Controller time.
 To fix this, ensure the system used to log in to the Controller is in sync with the Controller time.

-Figure 2.
+Figure 3.
 DANZ Monitoring Fabric GUI Main Menu

-• Fabric: Manage DANZ Monitoring Fabric switches and interfaces.
+• Fabric: manage DMF switches and interfaces.

-• Maintenance: Configure fabric-wide settings (clock, SNMP, AAA, sFlow, Logging, Analytics Configuration).
+• Maintenance: configure fabric-wide settings (clock, SNMP, AAA, sFlow®*, Logging, Analytics Configuration).

-• Security: Manage administrative access.
+• Security: manage administrative access.

 Managing the DMF Controller Cluster

-This section describes configuring settings for a DANZ Monitoring Fabric (DMF) cluster or both Active and Standby Controllers.
+This section describes configuring settings for a DANZ Monitoring Fabric (DMF) cluster or both active and standby Controllers.
 Most configuration occurs on the active Controller, which synchronizes the standby Controller.

 Verifying Cluster Configuration